Monthly Archives: July 2009

 Tip #122: Make it stop!

-Remember to turn off your WebEx when the demo ends.
-Especially if you have strange fetishes.
 For real?
 I’ve never seen anyone’s fetishes on WebEx.
-But whenever I’m getting a screensharing demo and the presenter forgets to disconnect at the … Continue reading
+But whenever I’m getting a screensharing demo and the presenter forgets to disconnect at the end of the call, I can’t keep myself from watching for minute or two, before I disconnect.
+You never know.

 5 Comments